 Washington Huskies (#7 – East Region)

-Both Isaiah Thomas and Matthew Bryan Amaning each average over 16 points per game, and Washington as a team has one of the most explosive offenses in the tournament.
+Both Isaiah Thomas and Matthew Bryan Amaning each average over 16 points per game.
+Washington as a team has one of the most explosive offenses in the tournament.
 The Huskies have the third highest scoring offense in the nation (83.5 PPG), while draining nearly 9 triples a game.
 A cold night from behind the arc would certainly do them in, but riding momentum from the Pac-10 tournament and potentially facing an inexperienced North Carolina team in the third round, there’s reason to believe that these Huskies can make the Sweet 16.

 KP’s Bold Prediction: Washington defeats Georgia and upsets 2-seed North Carolina, but falls to Xavier in the Sweet 16 round